mozilla/webxr-api/WebXR API.md

 	interface Reality : EventTarget {
 		readonly atttribute DOMString realityName;
+		readonly attribute boolean hasStageBounds;
-		readonly attribute XRCoordinates stageLocation;
+		readonly attribute XRStageBounds? stageBounds;
 		readonly attribute isShared; // True if sessions other than the creator can access this Reality readonly attribute isPassthrough; // True if the Reality is a view of the outside world, not a fully VR

-		Promise<XRLayer?> requestLayer(); // Null if the UA refuses access from this script context to the layer for this reality
+		Promise<XRLayer> requestLayer(); // Throws if the UA refuses access from this script context to the layer for this reality

+		XRCoordinateSystem? getCoordinateSystem(XRFrameOfReferenceType type);

 		Promise<void> changeStageLocation(XRCoordinates coordinates);
 		Promise<void> resetStageLocation();

 		attribute EventHandler onchange;
+		attribute EventHandler onboundschange;
 	};

 A Reality represents a view of the world, be it the real world via sensors or a virtual world that is rendered with WebGL or WebGPU.